NHLStenden-CVDS/Twirre/index.md

 (July 2017) A demonstration application which was used to prove the Twirre v2 architecture software and demonstrate full autonomous flight.
 The drone will try to fly at a fixed distance from a 'pointer', which is a stick fitted with two different-sized coloured spheres.
 The spheres allow the drone to calculate a full position solution.

+### Windmill blade approach
+<p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/dHwQGHlhG78" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>

+(January 2018) A demo of autonomous windmill blade inspection.
+The demo is performed indoors (as development is currently more practical there), using a black wooden model of a windmill blade.
+The drone will search for the blade by slowly rotating, and will then approach the blade and keep flying at a fixed distance.
+After a certain amount of time the drone switches to landing.
+Throttle, pitch, and yaw are controlled autonomously, but roll is controlled manually, as the vision processing does not give enough information about sideways position relative to the blade.

 **More TBA**

 # About us